‘A young woman, found this morning in Central Park…’ I begin, raising my badge as we approach the nurse bank.

 Alex lowers her gaze to her wrists; I imagine the rope burns still ache and chafe after days of ointment.
 ‘Yes.’

 ‘Can you tell us more about any recent cases?’
-Elliott follows my line of questioning, his notebook primed.
+Elliot follows my line of questioning, his notebook primed.

 Alex gives a humourless laugh, as she shakes her head her golden hair spills down her shoulders.
-‘I don’t know whether it's because I make myself unavailable, but I find a lot of men don’t believe me and see me as someone they can and will break down.
-Somehow, I will miraculously turn straight once I’ve met them, once they’ve asked me out, once they’ve kissed or touched me,’ I lower my head again, trying not to show how akin to Alex I feel at this moment.
+‘I don’t know whether it's because I make myself unavailable, but I find a lot of people don’t believe me and see me as someone they can and will break down.
+Somehow, I will miraculously like them once I’ve met them, once they’ve asked me out, once they’ve kissed or touched me,’ I lower my head again, trying not to show how akin to Alex I feel at this moment.

-‘Are you saying you have been forcibly kissed and/or touched by these men?’
-Elliott asks, scribbling in his notebook.
+‘Are you saying you have been forcibly kissed and/or touched?’
+Elliot asks, scribbling in his notebook.

-Alex raises her gaze to Elliott, ‘Yes, Detective Stabler, I have been harassed by men throughout my life.
+Alex raises her gaze to Elliot, ‘Yes, Detective Stabler, I have been harassed throughout my life.
 From the moment I hit puberty to four nights ago.
 When you ask me to remember more recent cases, I can tell you that none of the men who assaulted me that night have harassed me before.
 I remember every face,’ Alex finishes, her tone simmering with anger.

-‘You need to find yourself another job,’ Elliott says insensitively.
+‘You need to find yourself another job,’ Elliot says insensitively.
 Both Alex and I look at him, insulted.
 My expression radiates: back the fuck off.

 ‘Please accept my apology on behalf of Detective Stabler, Alex,’ I offer sincerely, waiting for Alex to meet my gaze.
 Alex gives a small nod in affirmation.
 ‘Would you like us to investigate your colleague?’